viash-hub/demultiplex/README.md

 ### Test data

 We have provided test data at `gs://viash-hub-test-data/demultiplex/v3/demultiplex_htrnaseq_meta/SingleCell-RNA_P3_2`, but please feel free to bring your own.
-The URL of the test data can be provided as-is to the workflow, or you can download download everything and specify a local path.
+The URL of the test data can be provided as-is to the workflow, or you can download everything and specify a local path.

 ### Setup